usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 ### Canvas (C++)

 The `Canvas` class is derived from `GUICanvasBase` and is only available in C++.
 A C++ class called `PythonCanvas` is also derived from `GUICanvasBase`, and is described in the next section.
-That class is accessible from Python under the name `Canvas`, so in effect there is a `Canvas` class available in both languages, with slight differences.
+That class is accessible from Python under the name `Canvas`, so in effect there is a `Canvas` class available in both languages, with only slight differences.

 This section describes the `Canvas` class in C++.

-When a `Canvas` is created, it creates a `GtkLayout`, which can be placed into the GUI using standard gtk operations.
 The constructor is

 ```C++
 Canvas::Canvas(double ppu)